ZeusLN/zeus-docs/docs/lsp/intro.md

 An LSP, or lightning service provider, helps connect users to the Lightning network by opening up payment channels to their nodes.
 Read more about them [here](https://medium.com/breez-technology/envisioning-lsps-in-the-lightning-economy-832b45871992).

-ZEUS has a new LSP integrated into it called [OLYMPUS by ZEUS](https://amboss.space/node/031b301307574bbe9b9ac7b79cbe1700e31e544513eae0b5d7497483083f99e581), that is available to all users who use the new embedded node that is available in v0.8.
+ZEUS has a new LSP integrated into it called [Olympus by ZEUS](https://amboss.space/node/031b301307574bbe9b9ac7b79cbe1700e31e544513eae0b5d7497483083f99e581), that is available to all users who use the new embedded node that is available in v0.8.
 This first service is refered to as the [just-in-time channel service](/lsp/api/flow).

 Starting in ZEUS v0.9, OLYMPUS will have a second service that will allow users to [purchase channels in advance](/lsp/api/lsps1)